 How To Make Somali Spaghetti Sauce

-Ground beef, tomatoes, potatoes, and carrots are combined for a tangy and loaded Somali-style spaghetti sauce that’s also rich in spices.
+Ground beef, tomatoes, potatoes, and carrots are combined for a tangy, rich in spices, and loaded Somali-style spaghetti sauce!

-Place cilantro and garlic in a food processor; pulse until finely chopped.
+Place the cilantro and garlic in a food processor, then pulse until finely chopped.

-Transfer ground cumin to a small bowl.
-Add Himalayan pink salt, turmeric, paprika, Italian seasoning, seasoning blend, and black pepper to make the seasoning mix.
+Transfer the ground cumin to a small bowl.
+Add the Himalayan pink salt, turmeric, paprika, Italian seasoning, seasoning blend, and black pepper to make the seasoning mix.

-Heat oil in a large pot over medium heat.
-Add ground beef; cook and stir for about 5 minutes until browned.
+Heat the oil in a large pot over medium heat.
+Add the ground beef, then cook and stir for about 5 minutes until browned.
 Stir in ½ of the seasoning mix.
-Add onion; cook and stir for about 5 minutes until softened.
+Add the onion, then cook and stir for about 5 minutes until softened.

-Add potato and carrots.
+Add the potato and carrots.
 Cook, covered, stirring occasionally for about 5 minutes until slightly softened.